Why Social Media?

 In other words, if you are going to use social media in your business, be sure you are using it right.
 Anything else is counter-productive.

-Think of social media like going to a party or some official public function.
+Think of social media like going to a party or a show.
 There will be many people present, some who know you, some who do not.
 Some will be open to talking business, others will not.
 Some will be pleasant, others will not.
 And you will likely even run into some competitors there.

-How you comport yourself at this function will reflect on your company.
-Social media is the same.
+How you act at this show will reflect on your company.

 In other words, what did you bring to the party?